This page updated 17 April 2017

 Yet, O'Brien missed some of the same information that Oldham had missed.

 And it happened that few if any writers made any advance on precision in shipping information, until Charles Bateson in 1959 published his first edition of The Convict Ships (which book became my own point of departure).
+But ironically, and today, inexplicably, Bateson also got alderman Macaulay wrong, as Oldham had done 26 years before, and this went unnoticed by most historians.

 Bateson's book of course, as well as the earlier mentioned theses, should be read in conjunction with Historical Records of New South Wales (HRNSW) and Historical Records of Australia (HRA).
 Both these official presentations of relevant correspondence contain some information on shipping which had been overlooked, but otherwise they contain much that was encouraging for any historical detective.